matter-labs/zinc/zinc-book/src/appendix/A-grammar-lexical.md

 # Lexical grammar

-These are the Zinc lexical grammar rules in the EWBF notation.
+These are the Zinc lexical grammar rules in the EBNF notation.

 ```
 lexeme = comment | identifier | keyword | literal | symbol | EOF ;